willynilly/parsnips/README.md

 ## Overview

 **Parsnips** is a Python tool that analyzes source files to create a citable hierarchy of folders and metadata files representing nodes in a parsed abstract syntax tree (AST).
 AST nodes correspond to meaningful code fragments such as classes, functions, and expressions.

 The metadata files and folders can be stored in your repository.
-If you archive your repository on Software Heritage, you can then retrieve and cite the SWHIDs for these fragments.
+If your repository is archived on Software Heritage, you can retrieve and cite the SWHIDs for these fragments.
+This tool allows you to search for SWHIDs, including the qualified SWHIDs archived on Software Heritage.

-Parsnips uses the built-in `ast` module and `asttokens` to create fine-grained, reproducible identifiers for fragments of Python code.
-It is designed to support persistent software identifiers (SWHIDs) for structural code elements such as:
+Parsnips uses the built-in `ast` module and `asttokens` to generate reproducible identifiers (SWHIDs) for:

 - Functions
 - Classes